4FRNT Skis: History

 4FRNT Skis was founded by professional skier Matt Sterbenz in 2002 in a garage in Truckee, CA. The first ski was made with a fence post, an old ski, and scrap wood.
 Matt Sterbenz successfully hand-pressed this first pair of skis with help from a snowboarder friend.

 Sterbenz started 4FRNT to cement change in the ski industry.
 At the time, there was a need for skis that were focused on freeride and freestyle skiing.
 Larger ski companies eventually made a twin-tipped freeride ski; but, skiers complained that construction was too similar to heavier, older racing skis.
 4FRNT's production soon moved to a factory setting in 2003.

 In 2004, 4FRNT products were unveiled at the Las Vegas SIA show, right when the company's first park ski went into production.

 4FRNT moved to a new headquarters in Salt Lake City in 2005.
 At the time, Eric Hjorleifson and Steele Spence held top spots of the small athlete team, while Matt Sterbenz became an athlete/brand owner for 4FRNT.
 This is the beginning of the “by skiers for skiers” mantra which continues to lead 4FRNT as they create pro-model skis for their athletes, and skis that passionate skiers love.

 In 2006 production was outsourced to Europe, to the Elan Factory.

 4FRNT changed its logo in 2007.

 CR Johnson joined the 4FRNT team in 2009, delivering new concepts to ski design, as a new owner was brought in.

 In 2017, long-time skier and industry pioneer, Jason Levinthal, acquired 4FRNT Skis from Matt Sterbenz.
 Jason decided to build 4FRNT alongside his pre-existing company, J Skis, moving the headquarters from Utah to Vermont.
 Jason restructured the company alongside Matt Sterbenz, to make sure 4FRNT stayed true to its roots.
 4FRNT transformed into a Direct to Consumer brand under Levinthal.
 4FRNT began working with Utopie MFG in Quebec, Canada, to help produce some of their skis.

-4FRNT was sold again to a group of 3 skiers with a deep love for freeskiing in 2020.
-“The new owners Charlie Johnson, Will Armenta and Ebi Lange are motivated by the purity and dedication of the 4FRNT brand to freeride skiing, and are eager to continue to elevate the company’s founding mission of collaborating with pro athletes to develop the industry’s most innovative and award-winning freeride products” is stated by the company in a 2020 press release.